Vectoricks/RDP-Forensic/README.md

 - **Duration Calculation** - Accurate session time from first event to last
 - **Anomaly Detection** - Identifies incomplete sessions (e.g., logon without logoff)
 - **Dual Export** - Saves both raw events AND session summaries to CSV
-- **Optional Pre-Authentication Events (NEW v1.0.6)** - Include EventIDs 4768-4772 (Kerberos: TGT, service tickets, failures) and 4776 (NTLM fallback) with time-based correlation.
-Shows complete authentication protocol flow and why Kerberos failed if NTLM was used
+- **Optional Pre-Authentication Events (NEW v1.0.6)** - Include EventIDs 4768-4772 (Kerberos: TGT, service tickets, failures) and 4776 (NTLM fallback) with time-based correlation. **⚠️ Only available when running on Domain Controller** - these events are not logged on Terminal Servers

 **Advanced Forensic Filtering Examples:**